SaraMWillis/example-docs/docs/storage_and_transfers/storage/tier2_storage/index.md

 <img src="images/request_tier2_storage.png" style="width:500px;">

 This will open a web form.
-Add your KFS number under **KFS Number**[^3] and the email address for the Department's financial contact under **Business contact email**.
+Add your KFS number under **KFS Number**(1) and the email address for the Department's financial contact under **Business contact email**.
 There will also be two optional fields: **Subaccount** and **Project**.
 These are used for tagging/reporting purposes in KFS billing.
 You can safely leave these entries blank if you're not sure what they are.
 Once you have completed the form, click **Send request**.
 The KFS number can be obtained from the same financial contact.
+{ .annotate }

+1. A KFS number is used for accounting purposes and used by your Department's finance specialist.
+If you do not know your KFS number, contact your department's financial office.

 <img src="images/create.png" style="width:500px;">